Accessibility Testing Tutorial (A Complete Step By Step Guide)

 A website should be designed by considering all the technical standards.

-We must research on accessibility and the issues faced while accessing the website.
-With the help of this, training should be given to the staffs to make them aware of the standards and issues.
+We have to do research on accessibility and the issues faced while accessing the website.
+With the help of this, training should be given to the staff to make them aware of the standards and issues.

-All human should be treated equally not only in an online mode but in the physical world too.
+All humans should be treated equally not only in an online mode but in the physical world too.

 Along with this building, a POUR website is necessary.

-Now the question arises as what does POUR stand for and the answer is given below:
+Now the question arises as to what POUR stands for and the answer is given below:

 Operable: One can say that the site is operable if a user is able to navigate the site easily.